Beautiful Trauma World Tour

-The Beautiful Trauma World Tour was the seventh concert tour by American singer Pink, in support of her seventh studio album, Beautiful Trauma (2017).
-The tour began in Phoenix, Arizona on March 1, 2018, at the Talking Stick Resort Arena, and concluded on November 2, 2019, in Austin, Texas at the Circuit of the Americas.
-It became the second highest-grossing tour of all time by a female solo artist, the highest-grossing tour of the 2010s by a female artist, and the tenth highest-grossing tour of all time, earning $397.3 million and selling over 3 million tickets.
+The Beautiful Trauma World Tour was the seventh concert tour by American singer Pink, in support of her seventh studio album, Beautiful Trauma (2017) and her eighth studio album Hurts 2B Human (2019) for the 2019 shows.
+The tour began in Phoenix, Arizona, on March 1, 2018, at the Talking Stick Resort Arena, and concluded on November 2, 2019, in Austin, Texas, at the Circuit of the Americas.

+By its conclusion, the Beautiful Trauma World Tour became the seventh-highest-grossing tour by a female artist and the highest-grossing tour of the 2010s, earning $397.3 million and selling over 3 million tickets.